ghurault/personal-website/README.md

 Widgets in the main page can be edited in the [`content/home`](content/home) directory.
 Publications, talks, posts, etc. are in the corresponding folder in the content directory.

-Changes to the website can be checked by running `./view.sh` or alternatively, in shell `hugo server`.
+Changes to the website can be checked by running `./view.sh` or using the `hugo server` command in the shell.

 ## License

 Copyright 2017-present [George Cushen](https://georgecushen.com).

-Released under the [MIT](https://github.com/sourcethemes/academic-kickstart/blob/master/LICENSE.md) license.
+Released under the [MIT](https://github.com/HugoBlox/theme-academic-cv/blob/main/LICENSE.md) license.